Pandaw River Cruises | Rivers of the World

 The fleet of beautifully handcrafted vessels have the shallowest drafts of any ships operating in this part of the world, so you won’t be restricted by water levels at any time of year.
 And with profits being passed onto local community projects, you can rest assured you are travelling with an operator that cares about the destinations they visit as well as their paying guests.

-Save 10% off your cruise fare on selected sailings along the Mekong and Irrawaddy Rivers - for a limited time only*
+Enjoy a discovery discount of 10% discount AND no single supplements on selected 2020/21 sailings Mekong, Ganges and Irrawaddy Rivers - for a limited time only*.

 Pandaw started life as the Irrawaddy Flotilla Company, in 1865.
 It operated along Burma’s most famous river and, by 1920, had a fleet of 650 ships; some of which were licenced to carry up to 4,000 passengers.
 After the Japanese invasion brought the operation to a standstill in 1942, it wasn’t until 1995 that things started up again.
 Paul and Roser Strachan began to charter local boats until Pandaw, as it exists today, was created three years later.